 Shopping

-However, the costs of a daily iced coffee can quickly add up.
-Switching to making your own can save you time and money, whilst impressing any guests at the weekends.
+However, the costs of a daily iced coffee during spring and summer can quickly add up.
+Making your own can save you time and money, whilst impressing any guests at the weekends – and it is so easy with the right machine.

-Before we deep dive into the details of my favorite iced coffee makers, I want to clear one thing up.
+Before we deep dive into the details of the best iced coffee makers, there's one thing we need to clear up.
 These machines are completely different to the best cold brew coffee makers.
-I've written an article on the differences between cold brew and iced coffee, but if you want the headlines: iced coffee is quick to make, but more acidic.
+We've written an article on the differences between cold brew and iced coffee, but if you want the headlines: iced coffee is quick to make, but more acidic.
 Cold brew takes at least 18 hours, but will taste smoother and sweeter.

-I and a team of coffee experts have tested a range of the best coffee makers on the market.
-Some specialise in making iced coffee, others simply happen to include it in their repertoire.
-Whatever you're looking for, you'll find the very best here.
+If you're looking for that quick iced coffee, you're in the right place.
+Our panel of coffee experts has tested a range of the best coffee makers on the market.
+Some specialize in making iced coffee, others simply happen to include it in their repertoire.
+Whatever you're looking for – from budget to blowout machines – you'll find the very best here.

 The quick list